alekmaul/pvsneslib/wiki/Installation.md

-You will find in this page detailed instructions to install PVSnesLib latest release on Windows or Linux (ubuntu or other debian distribution) environment.
+You will find in this page detailed instructions to install PVSnesLib latest release on Windows or Linux (ubuntu or other debian distribution) or MacOS environment.

-Before continuing, please keep in mind that PVsneslib works only on **32 bits** system for now.
-To avoid conflicts between versions, we recommend to install required dependencies in 32 bits when it is applicable (for msys).

 To follow this guide, you will need :